bugsnag/bugsnag-js/examples/reactnative/rn063example/README.md

 # React Native

+For instructions on how to install and configure Bugsnag in your own application please consult our React Native [documentation](https://docs.bugsnag.com/platforms/react-native/react-native/).

 This is an example project showing how to use `@bugsnag/react-native` with a React Native v0.63 project.

 This project was bootstrapped with `react-native init`.

 ## Usage